-37 Years Ago: Boston Falter After Rushing Out ‘Don’t Look Back’
+45 Years Ago: Boston Rushes Out the Long-Delayed ‘Don’t Look Back’

-Not so, however, for Boston’s demanding leader, guitarist and songwriter Tom Scholz, who was simultaneously coping with label pressure and management headaches while attempting to get on with the considerable workload involved in writing and recording new songs.
-Once again, he was crafting and recording Boston’s sophomore LP virtually singlehanded in his basement studio – so it took a while.
+Not so, however, for Boston's demanding leader, guitarist and songwriter Tom Scholz, who was simultaneously coping with label pressure and management headaches while attempting to get on with the considerable workload involved in writing and recording new songs.
+Once again, he was crafting Boston's sophomore LP virtually by himself in a basement studio – so it took a while.

-When Don’t Look Back finally arrived in record stores on Aug.
-2, 1978, it went straight to No. 1.
+When Don't Look Back finally arrived in record stores on Aug.
+15, 1978, it went straight to No. 1.
 In fact, the album sold four million copies during its first month of release.
-Sales were powered, no doubt, by a title track which met every expectation set by Boston’s nearly perfect debut, reaching No. 4 on the Billboard charts.
-Other highlights, including “A Man I’ll Never Be” and “Feeling’ Satisfied,” also came mighty close.
+Sales were powered, no doubt, by a title track which met every expectation set by Boston's nearly perfect debut, reaching No. 4 on the Billboard chart.
+Other highlights, including "A Man I'll Never Be" and "Feelin' Satisfied," also came mighty close.

 Still, remaining tunes like "It's Easy," "Used to Bad News" and "Don't be Afraid" unquestionably fell short of Scholz's exacting standard.
 He chose to openly and undiplomatically deflect every bad review received (and there weren’t all that many) by accusing Epic Records of rushing him into finishing the album before he felt it was ready.
 Listeners no doubt noticed that Don't Look Back barely eclipsed the half-hour mark, which also served to validate the guitarist's assertion that he'd run out of time.